Louis-Onésime Loranger

 Louis-Onésime Loranger (April 7, 1837 – August 18, 1917) was a Canadian lawyer, politician, and judge.

 Born in Yamachiche, Lower Canada, the son of Joseph Loranger and Marie-Louise Dugal, Loranger was educated in Montreal at the Petit Séminaire de Montréal and studied law at the Collège Sainte-Marie.
-He was called to the Bar of Lower Canada in 1858 and practiced law with his brothers, Thomas-Jean-Jacques and Jean-Marie.
+He was called to the Bar of the Province of Canada in 1858 and practiced law with his brothers, Thomas-Jean-Jacques and Jean-Marie.
 He was made a Queen's Counsel in 1881.

 He was first elected to the Legislative Assembly of Quebec for the electoral district of Laval in the 1875 election.
 A Conservative, he was re-elected in 1881.
 From 1879 to 1882, he was the attorney general in the cabinet of Premier Joseph-Adolphe Chapleau.
 He was also a member of the Montreal City Council for the ward of Saint-Louis from 1871 to 1877.
 He was president of the Saint-Jean-Baptiste Society of Montreal from 1895 to 1899.

 In 1882, he was appointed a judge in the Superior Court of Quebec for the district of Montreal.
 He retired in 1909.